facebookresearch/home-robot/README.md

 #### Network Setup

-Follow the [network setup guide](docs/network.md) to set up your robot to use the network.
+Follow the [network setup guide](docs/network.md) to set up your robot to use the network, and make sure that it can communicate between workstation and robot via ROS.
 On the robot side, start up the controllers with:
 ```
 roslaunch home_robot_hw startup_stretch_hector_slam.launch
 ```